tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

    - `protected` — can be accessed by subclasses and within the same package
      - limitation to subclasses — when not within the same package, `SuperType.protectedField` are not accessible to subclass
    - default package access — when no access modifiers specified, can be accessed within the same package
-   - use in fields — `private` is recommended
    - access privileges when overriding — no more restrictive access privileges when overriding

 1. other modifiers
    - `final`
      - `final` fields — must be initialized when the object is constructed (can be initialized in constructor) and cannot be modified
      - `final` methods — cannot be overloaded
-     - `final class` — cannot be inherited, and only the methods, not the fields, are automatically `final`
+     - `final class` — cannot be inherited, and methods are automatically `final`
      - `final` parameters — cannot be modified
    - `static`
      - call by instance — static methods can be invoked by object call, but not recommended